-The final hearing allows all parties a chance to make submissions, to give and hear evidence, ask questions of you and your witnesses, and provide supporting documents.
+The hearing allows all parties a chance to make submissions, to give and hear evidence, ask questions of you and your witnesses, and provide supporting documents.
 A VCAT member listens to submissions and evidence, and makes a decision, either at the end of the hearing or in writing as soon as possible afterwards.
+You may have to attend more than one hearing depending on your case.

 Start your preparation early so you can gather all the evidence you need to present the best possible case.